|Sample Collection Complete||Data Publicly Available|

 Uveal melanoma develops in the pigment cells of the uvea, which is the middle layer of the eye.
 The uvea consists of three main parts: the iris, ciliary body, and choroid.
 Compared to tumors of the iris, tumors of the ciliary body and choroid tend to be larger and more likely to spread to other parts of the body.
 TCGA is studying tumors from all three parts of the uvea.

-Although uveal melanoma is rare, it is the most common eye cancer in adults.1 In the United States, approximately 1,700 people are diagnosed each year.2 When uveal melanoma spreads to other parts of the body, almost all patients die within one year.2 Individuals who are Caucasian, are older, have fair skin that tans easily, or have light eye color tend to be more at risk of uveal melanoma.3
+Although uveal melanoma is rare, it is the most common eye cancer in adults.1 In the United States, approximately 1,700 people are diagnosed each year.2 When uveal melanoma becomes metastatic (spreads to other parts of the body), almost all patients die within one year.2 Individuals who are Caucasian, are older, have fair skin that tans easily, or have light eye color tend to be more at risk of uveal melanoma.3

 Uveal melanoma is part of an effort to characterize rare tumor types.
 Read more about the Rare Tumor Projects.